sammi-turner/Quiz-Parser/README.md

 ## Creating Custom Quizzes

-Create your own quizzes by writing json files with queestions in this format
+Create your own quizzes by writing json files with questions in this format

 ```json
 {